Marvel Avengers: Battle for Earth

 Marvel Avengers: Battle for Earth is a video game developed by Ubisoft Quebec and published by Ubisoft for the Xbox 360 and the Wii U. The game is heavily based on the "Secret Invasion" storyline in Marvel comic books.
 The game was announced after the cancellation of the original The Avengers game based on the 2012 film of the same name, being developed by THQ.
 Battle for Earth was released in North America on October 30, 2012 for the Xbox 360, followed by the Wii U version on December 4.

-The game was also the only Marvel video game to be published by Ubisoft (although some Marvel-themed vehicles were featured in Monster Jam: Maximum Destruction, a game published by Ubisoft ten years earlier).
+It was the first and currently only Marvel video game to be published by Ubisoft.

 Plot

 As narrated by Uatu, in order to save the planet Earth, The Avengers must battle a shape shifting extraterrestrial race known as The Skrulls.
 The Skrulls begin replacing Earth's heroes with doppelgangers that not only look like the heroes they impersonate, but have their powers.
 It is up to the remaining Marvel heroes to battle the Skrull impersonators to prevent the invasion of an alien race through an inter-dimensional portal above New York City.